So, how do you feel about China, specifically Beijing?

 Massive industry, a powerful hub, the Great Wall of China, sophisticated high-rise skyscrapers, a distinct culture, traditional Chinese clothes, and perhaps coronavirus (no offence!)

-Okay, many ideas are floating around this unique Asian country, but we’ve come to see Beijing with new eyes.
-This comprehensive guide will hit you with top things to do in Beijing and some of the most unusual sites and crucial advice and information you need to know before travelling to Beijing, as we will present you with some beautiful ideas.
+Many ideas are floating around this unique Asian country, but we’ve come to see Beijing with new eyes.
+This comprehensive guide will hit you with the top things to do in Beijing, some of the most unusual sites, and crucial advice and information you need to know before travelling to Beijing.
+We will present you with some beautiful ideas.

 But first, let’s address a popular question: